 It's vital to feedback on any testing you do whether it be immediately after the test itself or in the next lesson.
 It's no good testing without highlighting strong areas and areas to work on to encourage and further motivate your learners.
 You could mark the test in class to make it less formal.
 Swap the tests so that they're not marking their own or their best friend's.

 If you mark the test, decide what the major weak areas are for the class and do a follow-up class based on those areas.

 In France marks are very important to learners and their parents, even from an early age so be sensitive to low grades.
 Make a real effort to give constructive criticism and find areas where there were some strengths to avoid demotivation.

-- www.primlangues.education.fr - This site has written tests of food vocabulary. and evaluation sheet for pronunciation and varied grammar points.
-Oral exam marking sheets.
-A list of testing suggestions organised into skills tested.
+- www.primlangues.education.fr - This site has written tests of food vocabulary and evaluation sheets for pronunciation and varied grammar points, oral exam marking sheets, and a list of testing suggestions organised into skills tested.